Kid Kash

-David Tyler Cash (born July 31, 1969) better known by his ring name Kid Kash, is an American mixed martial artist and professional wrestler, best known for his tenures with Extreme Championship Wrestling (ECW), Total Nonstop Action Wrestling (TNA) and World Wrestling Entertainment (WWE).
+David Tyler Cash (born July 31, 1969), better known by his ring name Kid Kash, is an American professional wrestler and former mixed martial artist best known for his tenures with Extreme Championship Wrestling (ECW), Total Nonstop Action Wrestling (TNA) and World Wrestling Entertainment (WWE).

 Professional wrestling career

 Early career (1989–1996)

 Kash's father was a boxer and Kash began training by the age of seven years.
 He went on to become a professional fighter and worked in Japan.
 Cash met up with Ricky Morton during his travels, and took Cash on the road with him and continued his training.
 Working as a welder by day, Cash wrestled on the independent circuit.
-Under the name David Tyler Morton Jericho he formed a short lived tag team with Ricky Morton.
+Under the name David Tyler Morton he formed a short lived tag team with Ricky Morton.

 Kash started wrestling at age 20 in 1989.

 Extreme Championship Wrestling (1996–1997)

 Cash's first mainstream exposure came in late November 1996 with ECW.
-Cash, then wrestling as David Tyler Morton Jericho, went to Philadelphia with friend and sometimes tag team partner "Heavy Metal" Ric Savage.
+Cash, then wrestling as David Tyler Morton, went to Philadelphia with friend and sometimes tag team partner "Heavy Metal" Ric Savage.
 Cash was friends with New Jack of the Gangstas and Rob Van Dam, and it was Rob Van Dam who first introduced Cash to Paul Heyman.

-Independent circuit (1997–1999)
+World Wrestling Federation and Independent Circuit (1997–1999)

 In 1997, Cash left ECW to return to the indies and even wrestled house shows for WWF.
 He also appeared once at TV tapings, using ring name David Jericho, on April 28, 1998, at WWF Shotgun Saturday Night where he was defeated by Taka Michinoku.
 During a WWF house show against the tag team Too Cool, Cash broke both of his ankles after performing a botched hurricanrana on Scotty 2 Hotty.
 The injury sidelined Cash for a while.